Coronavirus: Employees: work changes

 Temporary reduction in hours: For example, you normally work 32 hours a week but have been reduced to 12 hours a week due to the coronavirus crisis.

-HMRC will treat you as continuing to work your normal hours (those before the reduction) for at least 8 weeks.
+HMRC will treat you as continuing to work your normal hours (those before the reduction) until the Job Retention Scheme closes, even if you are not using the scheme*.
 There will be no change to your working tax credit entitlement during that period.

 |Permanent reduction in hours: For example, you usually work 35 hours a week but your employer reduces your hours to 20 permanently.||